-Students must be enrolled full-time (12 units for undergraduates, 8 for graduate students) and not be appointed at more than 50 percent time while employed at UCLA.
+Students must be enrolled at least half-time (6 units for undergraduates, 4 for graduate students) and not be appointed at more than 50 percent time while employed at UCLA.
 Students not carrying the required units or who exceed 50 percent time employment are subject to Social Security or Medicare taxation.